Velbrava vs Icarus

 The war reaches its end not with a clash of swords, but with a silent, suffocating sabotage.
 Deep within the chambers of Icarus’s heart, Velbrava delivers the final blow—killing the Rat King from the inside out.

-It is a grotesque and poetic reversal: Icarus, the shaper of shapers, becomes a husk, undone by the a parasite he raised, but he is not disappointed...
+It is a grotesque and poetic reversal: Icarus, the shaper of shapers, becomes a husk, undone by the parasite he raised, but he is not disappointed...
 How proud the old rat must be.

 CHAPTER 20 HE WHO BROKE THE RAT'S HEART